Holidays

 24. Apple Crisp Cookie Cups

-For these Halloween cookies, start with an oatmeal base, shape it into a small hollowed cup and then add a spicy baked apple filling with a caramel drizzle.
-Because of the deliciously healthy fruit at the center, these fall treats are better for your gut.
+For these delicious Halloween cookies, start with an oatmeal base, shape it into a small hollowed cup and then add a spicy baked apple filling with a caramel drizzle.
+Because of the deliciously healthy fruit at the center, these cookies are also a treat for your gut.

 25. Mummy Maple Cookies